 The Defiled Chalice Dungeon in Bloodborne is no doubt a place where bad people go when they die.
 I was severely rattled by the dungeons’ cutting my health bar in half, forcing me to again question my approach of how to best balance patience and aggression in Bloodborne combat.
-I thought I had it down but—as I’m sure you know–everything changed with the Watchdog.
+I thought I had it down but—as I’m sure you know–everything changed with this boss.

 I’ve always been reluctant to summon help in souls games.
 Up until this point I’ve beaten them all by myself, but this was unlike any other boss I’ve encountered.
-I struggled with Gwynn in the original Dark Souls and Gehrman ate my lunch for a while, but there was still a sense of fairness to those fights; you could make a mistake and still rally back from it.
+I struggled with Gwynn in the original Dark Souls and Gehrman was no easy task, but there was still a sense of fairness to those fights; you could make a mistake and still rally back from it.
 With the Watchdog, you cannot.

 Eventually I got more and more frustrated, closer and closer to a decisive ringing of the summoning bell.
-Retreating to the all-knowing internet, I hurried to validate or poke holes in my strategy; it turned out I was doing mostly everything right.
-Everything I read and watched emphasized patience (which I knew) but easier said than done–the more I failed the easier it became to fall victim to bad tactics.
+Retreating to the all-knowing internet, I hurried to validate or poke holes in my strategy.
+Frustratingly, it turned out I was doing mostly everything right.
+Everything I read and watched emphasized patience (which I knew) but easier said than done.
+The more I failed the easier it became to fall victim to bad tactics.

 So I rang the bell.
 You arrived in a slick-looking Gascione garb, Ludwig’s Holy Blade resting gently on your shoulder.
 We greeted each other with a wave then promptly stormed the boss room to slay the beast.
 For the first time in a while, I approached the Watchdog fog door with a renewed sense of optimism.

 So thank you again, hunter.
-You are selfless, you are good.
+You are selfless, and you are good.